abdelzaki/notes/ml/notes_deeplearning.md

             - decidion boundaries:
                 - decide where to draw the line / shape to seperate between the data

+## logistic regression
+    - general:
+        - we habve Nx features and we want to decide the output Y which ist binary{1,0}
+        - we use sigmoid function to make the prediction value from 0 -> 1

+    - loss function
+        - it is the error function
+        - we want to measure how good our prdiction is
+        - if we used the sameone like the linear regression we would get not convex function which it is hard to get the local minimum
+        - equation = -(ylog(y-hat) + (1-y)log(1-y))

 ## unsupervised
     - we donot have a label for the output data